MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 We encourage you to investigate the other nodes to understand how the demo scene is built.

 #### Step Nodes
 You can create a node by right clicking anywhere in the graph and selecting `New`, then the type of node you want to create.
-There are two types of node available in VR Builder core:
+There are four types of node available in VR Builder core:

 ##### Step